lmiller1990/vue-testing-handbook/src/simulating-user-input.md

     .toBe("Thank you for your submission, alice.")
 })
 ```

-Using `flush-promises` has the nice side effect of ensuring all the promises, including `nextTick` have resolved, and Vue has updated the DOM.

 Now the test passes.
 The source code for `flush-promises` is only about 10 lines long, if you are interested in Node.js it is worth reading and understanding how it works.